EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/07_advanced_components/README.md

 Keep the **Network tab** (filtered on JS) and the **Vue Devtools** open: most of this workshop is about observing, not just writing.

-**Already done for you:** `src/components/BigListPanel.vue`, the 2 000-row list,
-already optimized — `shallowRef`, a stable `:key`, then `v-memo`.
-Read its header: it holds the four measurements, in order, and why only the last one moves the number.
-Click a row (2 rows re-rendered), delete the `v-memo` line and click again (2 000).
-That is the whole lesson: `v-memo` last, and only with a complete array.

 ## The workshop at a glance